siddarth-c/siddarth-c/index.md

 <br>

 ### Points and Co-ordinates
-A 3 dimensional interactive plane was constructed using HTML and Javascript.
-This work was done during my intern at IIIT Hyderabad in 2019. <br> <br>
+A 3 dimensional interactive mathematical environment was constructed using HTML and Javascript.
+This work is an open source contribution that was done during my intern at SHRIP, IIIT Hyderabad in 2019. <br><br>
 <a href="https://github.com/siddarth-c/iiith-computer-graphics" target="_blank">View in Github</a> <br>

 ***